MTG/IAM-tutorial-ismir22/_sources/carnatic/format.md

 Graphic showing the typical structure of a composition, e.g., a kīrtana.
 Time runs from left to right, with the pallavi opening the sequence.
 ```

+(carnatic-manodharma-sangita)=
 ### Manodharma saṅgīta
 Manodharma formats include ālāpana, niraval, kalpanasvara, and tani āvarttanam.

 Manodharma saṅgīta can be translated as ‘music of the imagination’ {cite}`kassebaum_karnatak_2000` referring to the way in which these formats are created on the spot (not fully pre-composed), based on existing materials (phrases) and using structural principles that are acquired by musicians through practice and exposure to the style.

 These formats are typically performed alongside a composition, usually in the same rāga.
 For example, if the composition is a kīrtana in rāga Bhairavi, then the performer would usually open with ālāpana in the same rāga. Ālapana is a creative exploration of the rāga, without lyrics or meter, which is sung using extended vowels and syllables such as ‘ta’, ‘da’, ‘ri’ and ‘na’.
-Next the vocalist would perform the kīrtana, including a section of niraval (extemporization on a particular line of sāhitya in the kīrtana, chosen by the performer) and then end with some rounds of kalpanasvara (improvised passages of [sargam](https://mtg.github.io/IAM-tutorial-ismir22/introduction/melodic-concepts.html#svara) syllables in different speeds).
+Next the vocalist would perform the kīrtana, including a section of niraval (extemporization on a particular line of sāhitya in the kīrtana, chosen by the performer) and then end with some rounds of kalpanasvara (improvised passages of [sargam](carnatic-svara) syllables in different speeds).
 The tani āvartana is the percussion solo, involving a combination of pre-composed (by the percussionists involved) and improvisational elements.

 ```{figure} ../images/structure_2.png